Women in Oceania

-Women have been a vital part of history and culture in the geographic area known as Oceania today.
+Women have been a vital part of history and culture in the geographic area known today as Oceania.
 Women in Oceania have diverse cultural identities which relate to the geography of the continent and the social structures of the people living there.
 Their evolution, culture and history coincide with the history of Oceania itself.

 History

 Early women in Oceania

 Women in New Zealand are the women who live in or are from the multi-cultural society of New Zealand.
 The first female settlers in New Zealand were not from Europe.
 They were from the Māori people.

 Colonization

 The person credited to be the first white-skinned European woman to settle in New Zealand was Charlotte Badger (she later had a daughter known as Catherine).
 The first known Australian settlers arrived on the Cocos islands in 1826.

 Traditional roles among women in Oceania

-In East Timor, due to traditional roles, women are unable to inherit or own property and face the cultural notion that women normally belong at the home.
 The role of Kiribati women is described in the publication Kiribati, A Situation Analysis of Children, Women and Youth (2005) as "largely defined by her age and marital status".
 Prestige is inherent to the married Kiribati woman, but she is considerably under the authority of her husband.

 Historically, there was a strong "gendered division of labor" between women and men of Palau.

 Tongan society who traditionally have a "high position in Tongan society" due to the country's partly matriarchal foundation but "can't own land", "subservient" to husbands in terms of "domestic affairs" and "by custom and law, must dress modestly, usually in Mother Hubbard-style dresses hemmed well below the knee".

 Women participate in the traditional music of Tuvalu which consists of a number of dances, including the fatele and the fakanau.